 Dogs are predators by nature; "working" dogs, such as German Shepherds, have often been specially bred for guard duty or other tasks which require a violent response.
-When a dogs predatory nature and dominance instincts combine with poor training and monitoring, the result can be a traumatic attack.
+When a dog’s predatory nature and dominance instincts combine with poor training and monitoring, the result can be a traumatic attack.

 The majority of victims in serious New Jersey dog attacks are the most fragile humans: children and the elderly.
 Children are especially vulnerable because they may not understand the difference between play and aggression, and because their small size can trigger dogs' dominance instincts.
-Unfortunately, these groups' fragility means dogs can do more harm in an attack; children's size gives large dogs easy access to vital areas of their heads and necks, resulting in substantial loss of skin and blood, broken bones, eye and nerve injuries, permanent scarring, dangerous infections or even death.
+Unfortunately, these groups' fragility means dogs can do more harm in an attack.
+Children’s size gives large dogs easy access to vital areas of their heads and necks, resulting in substantial loss of skin and blood, broken bones, eye and nerve injuries, permanent scarring, dangerous infections, or even death.
 In addition, there is emotional trauma associated with being attacked by a dog and in suffering cosmetic deformities such as visible scars.

-Debate continues on whether some breeds are naturally aggressive, but nearly all experts agree that poor training, abuse or neglect are some of the most important factors contributing to dog attack.
+Debate continues on whether some breeds are naturally aggressive, but nearly all experts agree that poor training, abuse, or neglect are some of the most important factors in contributing to a dog attack.
 In New Jersey, a dangerous dog's owner can be held legally responsible for the dog's actions, even if the dog has never shown signs of aggression before.

-Founded in 1929, the law firm of Blume Forte has served injured clients in New Jersey for nearly eight decades.
-We're proud to say we've secured more than $320 million in settlements and verdicts for our clients just in the last 5 years; allowing them to get the medical care they need and be justly compensated for their injuries.
+Founded in 1929, the law firm of Blume Forte Fried Zerres & Molinari has served injured clients in New Jersey for nearly eight decades.
+We're proud to say we've secured more than $320 million in settlements and verdicts for our clients; allowing them to get the medical care they need and be justly compensated for their injuries.
 Our attorneys specialize in cases surrounding complex legal and medical issues.
-Fourteen of our attorneys hold a prestigious professional Certification by the Supreme Court of New Jersey as Civil Trial Attorneys.
+Fourteen of our attorneys hold a prestigious professional certification by the Supreme Court of New Jersey as civil trial attorneys.